I.

 There are many examples of the differences between search engines.

-For instance, for Yahoo! and MSN, on-page keyword factors are of
+For instance, for Yahoo! and Bing, on-page keyword factors are of

 primary importance, while for Google links are very, very important.